rippedpiracy/docs/PC Software/games.md

 **[CS.RIN.RU](https://cs.rin.ru/forum) (DDL)**

 Arguably the best site for Steam Piracy.
 It's a well moderated Forum with active members.
-Not only good for getting Games from, but also learning about different Cracking tools for Steam Games. **_Requires Sign-up_**.
+Not only good for getting Games from, but also learning about different Cracking tools and resources for Steam Games. **_Requires Sign-up_**.

 **[Torrminatorr](https://forum.torrminatorr.com) (DDL)**